 Dr. Sellers-Simon received both the Bachelor of Science degree (1974) in Social Studies Education with a minor in Spanish and the Master of Education degree (1975) in Student Personnel Services in Higher Education with a concentration in Counseling from Tuskegee University.
 She received the Doctor of Philosophy degree (1990) in Higher Education Administration with a concentration in Management from Georgia State University in Atlanta, Georgia.
 Dr. Sellers-Simon also completed postdoctoral work (1993) at Harvard University in their Institute for Higher Education Management Development Program and was licensed as a professional counselor (1987) in the State of Georgia.

-She is wife of Mr. Patric Simon and the proud mother of two daughters, Latasha Sellers Williams, M.D, and Kettisha Sellers Wimes; grandmother of four (Javian Wimes, Kaylah Wimes, Joshua Williams and Jordan Williams); and mother-in-law of two (Jason Williams, M.D. and Jason Wimes).
+She is the wife of Patric Simon and the proud mother of two daughters, Latasha Sellers Williams, M.D, and Kettisha Sellers Wimes; the grandmother of four (Javian Wimes, Kaylah Wimes, Joshua Williams and Jordan Williams); and the mother-in-law of two (Jason Williams, M.D. and Jason Wimes).

 << Back to Student Affairs page